blizzy78/copper/SYNTAX.md

   // pass the article's headline as the "headline" entry "headline": article.headline,

-  // pass the "body" entry containing a mix of literal output and code block
+  // pass the "body" entry containing a mix of literal output and code blocks -
-  // because those are multiple expressions, "capture" must be used to combine them
+  // because these are multiple expressions, "capture" must be used to combine them
   // into a single slice
   "body": capture %>
     <p>